klps2146/Final_Proj_I2P2/README.md

   | **Interact**       | `F`              | —                   | Interacts with objects like home or store.      |
   | **Skill Use**      | `1 ~ 6`          | —                   | Double press the number key can summon skill.   |
   | **Change Weapon**  | `Q`, `E`         | —                   | `Q` to switch to previous, `E` to switch to next|
+- Control in Chat Chat
+  - The keyboard uses the standard layout you're familiar with.
+  - 'Esc' to leave Chat Chat.
+  -
+  > ⚠️ **Warning:**
+  > 1. Sufficient memory and a powerful CPU are required to run the local AI model; otherwise, you may encounter several errors.
+  > 2. The AI model is not provided in this repository.
+Please choose one yourself; otherwise, you will be unable to enter Chat Chat.
 ## Individual Contribution
 - 113062208 黃柏睿 ():
   - 地圖圖片、奇怪的圖片